fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

         <tr>
             <td><code>{change}.path</code></td>
             <td>String</td>
             <td>The path at which this change occurred.
-In general this will be the same as the path registered as the modelPathReference for this block - however it may be one segment longer if a wildcard path was used (see next section)</td>
+In general this will be the same as the path registered as the <code>modelPathReference</code> for this block - however it may be one segment longer if a wildcard path was used (see section on <a href="#wildcards-in-model-path-references">wildcards</a>)</td>
         </tr>
     </tbody>
 </table>